|Centre for Bone Marrow Transplant|

 What happens during the Kidney Transplant operation?

-During the transplant operation, the Kidney is placed into the lower part of the abdomen, on either the right or left side just above the hip bone.
+During the Kidney transplant operation, the Kidney is placed into the lower part of the abdomen, on either the right or left side just above the hip bone.
 It is put in this spot because it is close to the bladder and gets the blood supply it needs.
 The incision for the surgery is usually about 4 to 6 inches long.
 The Kidney blood vessels are attached to branches of the patient’s iliac artery and vein.
 The Ureter is attached to the Bladder.
 In most instances, the recipient’s own Kidneys are left in place.

 The surgery usually takes two to four hours.
 Family members can expect a five to six hour wait from the time the patient is taken to surgery until the time he / she is shifted to the recovery room.
 After the surgery, the transplant surgeon meets the family members to apprise them about the patient’s condition.